williamcotton/guish/README.md

 - `preloadScript`: A script to run before executing each command (default: "")
 - `openaiApiKey`: Your OpenAI API key for AI-assisted features (optional)

-For example, if you want to source your custom functions before each command, you can set:
+For example, if you want to source your own custom functions before each command and use the AI assistant, you can set:

 ```json
 {